Reviewed by John P. Cunha, DO, FACOEP

 Q:The thyroid produces hormones that regulate what bodily function?

-Q:Weight loss, rapid heart rate, and heat sensitivity are likely symptoms of what?
+Q:Weight loss, rapid heart rate, and heat sensitivity are likely symptoms of what thyroid condition?

 Q:An abnormal enlargement of the thyroid gland is called a goiter.
 True or False?

-Q:Very high body temperature, rapid heartbeat, and shortness of breath describe?
+Q:Symptoms such as very high body temperature, rapid heartbeat, and shortness of breath describe what thyroid condition?

 Q:Which is more common?
 Hyperthyroidism or hypothyroidism?

-Q:Thyroid disorders are sometimes mistaken for which disease or condition?
+Q:Thyroid disorders are sometimes mistaken for menopause.
+True or False?

-Q:Once over the age of 35, thyroid function screening should take place and regular intervals of what?
+Q:Once over the age of 35, thyroid function screening should take place every 5 years.
+True or False?